adobe/spectrum-css/README.md

 <html lang="ja">
 ```

+### Variable fallbacks

+Each component has a `dist/vars.css` file that contains declarations for each component-level variable used by the component.
+The CSS in `dist/index-vars.css` references these variables, but has fallbacks for the global variables or hardcoded value that that the component-level variables resolve to.

+As such, **you do not need to include `dist/vars.css`** unless:

+1. You wish to reference the component-level variables used by a component in external CSS (i.e. `--spectrum-rule-medium-height`)
+2. You have upgraded `@spectrum-css/vars`, but have not updated a component (such as `@spectrum-css/rule`) and do not want to update the component-level variables used by that component

+When this file is imported, if in updated version of `@spectrum-css/vars` changed global varaibles (such as a global color, `--spectrum-global-color-gray-300`), you will get those updates.
+However, if the updated version of `@spectrum-css/vars` changed component-level variables (such as the height of a medium Rule, `--spectrum-rule-medium-height`), you will not get those updates.
+As such, this file can be used to lock-in the basic visual style of a component while still allowing for system-level updates.

+In most cases, this file will not be required, so you can safely ignore it.
+If you see unexpected visual changes creeping into components that you have not updated, `dist/vars.css` may correct them.

 ## Contributing

 Check out the [contributing guidelines](.github/CONTRIBUTING.md) for quick start information, and head over to the [component documentation](components/README.md) and [bundle documentation](bundles/README.md) for more information.